george-norton/headphones-toolbox/README.md

 ## Current development status

-The application is currently in Alpha status.
-But I have now implemented the majority of the functionality I planned for the first release, so we are close to a first beta release.
+The application is currently in Beta status.
+I have now implemented all of the functionality I planned for the first release, it just wants testing.

 Missing functionality:
 - Not many errors are reported to the user.